Is Your Talent Ready?

-Is your plan for talent ready for what your business will face tomorrow?
+Is your plan for talent at work ready for what your business will face tomorrow?
 As a leader, it is sometimes challenging enough to get the day-to-day work done in a way that makes sense.
-But it is your job to ensure that your team will also be ready to face the challenges of tomorrow.
+But it is your job as a leader to ensure that your team will also be ready to face the challenges of tomorrow.

 Why Preparing for Tomorrow Matters